 Employees should request leave as far in advance as possible using WebTA or any negotiated successor system.
 In the event that WebTA or any negotiated successor system is not available to an employee, the employee may request leave using E-mail, make an oral request, or via a combination of these methods.
-Approval of leave requests will be made through WebTA or any negotiated successor system is not available, approval will be granted orally or by e-mail.
+Approval of leave requests will be made through WebTA or any negotiated successor system.
+If WebTA or any negotiated successor system is not available, approval will be granted orally or by e-mail.
 Employees are required to enter the oral or email request into WebTA or any negotiated successor system as soon as possible after the WebTA or any negotiated successor system becomes available.